-Doctor Google, the arch enemy of any respectable GP, often blames thyroid problems for common poor health symptoms.
+Doctor Google, the arch enemy of any good GP, often unfairly blames thyroid problems for common health issues.

-Both conditions cause symptoms identical to what a perfectly healthy person may occasionally experience.
+Symptoms of thyroid problems like these are identical to those a healthy person may occasionally experience.

 Hyperthyroidism symptoms include: